For a quick guide to basic call number reading, view this short tutorial.

 If a patron wants to borrow an item that is currently checked out by someone else, the prospective borrower may place a hold or recall on the item, or may speak to Linda or Melanie about other options to get access to it.
 UNDER NO CIRCUMSTANCES SHOULD YOU REVEAL THE NAME OF THE CURRENT BORROWER, but it is okay to say when the item is due.
 If someone pressures you to reveal information about an individual library patron, please refer the person to Linda or Melanie.

 Student employment from one semester to the next is never guaranteed.
 Continuation will be assessed on the following factors:

 The Music Library maintains both physical course reserves (books, scores, CDs, DVDs, etc) and online course reserves (streaming audio).
 E-reserves (online book chapters, journals articles, etc.) are processed at Boatwright.
 If professors have questions about any of this, refer them to Melanie or Linda.

-Books, scores, CDs, and DVDs on reserve are shelved by course/professor.
+Books, scores, CDs, and DVDs on reserve are shelved behind the circulation desk, organized by professor/course.
 Reserve items are clearly marked with a sticker that indicates the course, professor, and borrowing period, and should not be reshelved in the regular stacks.
 Reserve items cannot be taken out of the Music Library unless this is indicated on the sticker.
 Sometimes reserve items are shared by more than one course, so it may be necessary to look around if something appears to be missing.